 The Department of Architecture has a limited number of scholarships awarded to top tier candidates at the time of admissions.
 There is no separate application form to complete.
 All who submit an application are automatically considered.

-During winter quarter, the Department of Architecture announces a Call for Applications to more than twenty privately-funded scholarships.
-Current undergraduate and graduate students are allowed to apply.
-Awards are granted during the spring quarter for the upcoming academic year.
+Once admitted to the Department, students are eligible to apply for our annual Department Scholarships.
 Eligibility for these awards varies, but a majority are need-based scholarships, so a FAFSA or Financial Need Assessment Form for Non- Citizen/Permanent Residents should be completed (form provided when Call for Applications is announced).
+Students apply for these scholarships during winter quarter and funds are dispersed the follow autumn quarter.

-The prior year’s list of scholarships can be found on our website here.
+Last year's list of scholarships can be found here.